 A copy of Prepper Pete’s Gun of a Son: A Gun Safety Book for Kids has been reserved for one lucky reader.
 To enter the giveaway, you need to utilize the Rafflecopter form below.

 The deadline is 6:00 PM Pacific next Tuesday with the winner notified by email and announced on the Rafflecopter in the article.
 Please note that the winner must claim their book within 48 hours or an alternate will be selected.

 The Final Word

-Kids count.
+Kids Count.
 And as adults, we need to do our best to protect them and to give them the tools they need to carry on our work.
-This is a book that you will want; I hope you will take a few minutes to enter the the giveaway.
+This is a book that you will want; I hope you will take a few minutes to enter the giveaway.